ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-light-saver.md

 ### 2. Trigger Monitoring
 The node continuously monitors all configured trigger sensors:
 - When any trigger turns on (detects motion), `timedOut` is set to `false`
-- If `timedOut` was `true` before the trigger activated, lights turn on to the appropriate level
+- If `timedOut` was `true` before the trigger activated, and brightness limit allows (if configured), lights turn on to the appropriate level
 - Each trigger has its own timeout period (or uses the default)
 - When all triggers have been off for their respective timeout periods, `timedOut` is set to `true` and lights turn off

+### 3. Brightness Limit Check
+If a brightness sensor is configured with a limit:
+- When lights would normally turn on due to motion, the brightness is checked first
+- **Max mode** (default): Lights only turn on if brightness is below the limit (darker conditions)
+- **Min mode**: Lights only turn on if brightness is above the limit (brighter conditions)
+- When brightness crosses the threshold and motion was detected within timeout, lights automatically turn on
+- If brightness prevents lights from turning on, they remain off until brightness crosses the threshold
+- Brightness checks do not affect lights that are already on

-### 3. Level Priority
+### 4. Level Priority
 When determining what brightness level to use, the node applies this priority order:

 1. **Override** (if not "auto") - Blocks all automatic control